CONTACT US

 Set your maximum price and stick to it

-When you go into an auction, have two prices in mind – how much you would like to pay for it and how much you are prepared to pay for it.
+When you go into an auction, have two prices in mind – how much you would like to pay for it and the most you are prepared to pay for it.
 Aim for the first price in mind when you are bidding.
 Set your maximum price slightly above a rounded figure.
 Leave your emotions at the door and do not get caught up in the competitive nature of a bidding war.
 Remember, once it goes unconditional, it’s yours for whatever price you agreed at the time.

 Buying before auction